Shinagawa Shrine in Photos

 Shinagawa Shrine staircase

-The main entrance to Shingawa Shrine is long and steep.
+Main entrance to Shingawa Shrine is long and steep.

-What can you photograph at Shinagawa Shrine?
+What to photograph at Shinagawa Shrine?

 • Fox and komainu (guardian dog) statues